Investing Insights

 Aucnet (3964.T): The Japanese B2B Marketplace Compounder Hiding in Plain Sight

-Aucnet ran the world's first satellite used-car auction in 1985.
-Forty years later it's a $683M Japanese compounder with a 99/100 StockRank.
-We unpack the AIS inspection moat, the GIGA School and CircLuxe catalysts, and a 24% EPS CAGR business at 17x trailing earnings.
+It ran the world's first satellite used-car auction in 1985.
+Forty years on it's a $683M Japanese compounder with a 99/100 StockRank.
+An inspection-data moat, GIGA School and CircLuxe catalysts, and a 24% EPS CAGR business at 17x earnings.

 ·8 min read